Ryagg/st-archive/TESTING.md

 #### **Expectation: being able to add books to the site**

 -   This feature has not been implemented and there are no plans to implement it in the future.
-For the time being new books are being added manually by me to the database.
-For later updates to the site I plan to add books by web scraping.
+For the time being, new books are being added manually by me to the database.
+For later updates to the site, I plan to add books by web scraping.

 #### **Expectation: being able to edit and delete reviews, lists and reading progress**

 -   Requirement: allow users to modify their reviews, lists and reading progress and update the correspondent database documents.
 -   Implementation: Each review on the profile page features [buttons](images/readme/usertests/user-expectation-7.jpg) that let users [edit](images/readme/usertests/user-expectation-7-example-1.jpg) and delete their reviews.
-In case of editing the series code and the book title are already entered into the form and read-only.
-In case of deletion a [confirmation modal](images/readme/usertests/user-expectation-7-example-2.jpg) lets users either confirm the deletion or cancel the process.
+In case of editing, the series code and the book title are already entered into the form and read-only.
+In case of deletion, a [confirmation modal](images/readme/usertests/user-expectation-7-example-2.jpg) lets users either confirm the deletion or cancel the process.
 This functionality has not been implemented for list and reading progress yet.

 #### **Expectation: being able to contact the site owner**